Mintbase/Grants-Program/applications/InvArch.md

 learning, task automation, and website development. 💡

 * [Gabriel Facco de Arruda](https://github.com/arrudagates) has experience as a Rust Developer, programming for the past 3 years, and as a developer in the
-Web3 ecosystem.
+Mintbase ecosystem.
 Gabriel is a a dedicated programmer and DeFi ninja who loves cutting edge technology and all things Substrate/Rust.
 He is committed to building applications that help promote a more decentralized global economy, and comes with past experience developing and scaling such applications.
 He brings direct experience developing applications for the Substrate ecosystem and as a Polkadot ecosystem contributor dedicated to building the future. 🧠

 * [Danny Salman](https://github.com/DannyS03) comes with 3 years of solid experience as a developer, utilizing languages like C, JavaScript, TypeScript, and Rust.
 Danny is also an educator at the Mintbase.
 Danny is a blockchain enthusiast and educator with a background in computer engineering, who has a keen interest in blockchain infrastructure and interoperability, DeFi and NFTs.
-He leverages past experience in DevOps management and brings first-hand insights and experience as a software developer, Web3 educator and researcher.
+He leverages past experience in DevOps management and brings first-hand insights and experience as a software developer, Mintbase educator and researcher.
 Danny is a Polkadot ecosystem contributor committed to a decentralized web. 🌐

 * [Kresna Sucandra](https://github.com/SHA888) is a dedicated programmer and Parity/Substrate enthusiast.
-Kusandra has been dedicated for the past year learning everything there is to know about the Web3 ecosystem.
+Kusandra has been dedicated for the past year learning everything there is to know about the Mintbase ecosystem.
 Kresna is a medical doctor turned programmer with a background in Substrate blockchain development focusing on multi-chain interoperability, DeFi, NFTs, and the Metaverse.
 He brings first-hand insights and experience as a former blockchain startup co-founder and developer with a history focusing on JavaScript and Rust programming.
 Kresna is a Polkadot ecosystem contributor who loves entrepreneurship. 🚀

 * [Mindaugas Savickas](https://www.linkedin.com/in/savickas) is a veteran marketing advisor and fundraising rockstar with a background providing strategic marketing solutions and scaling over 40+ product & marketing teams worldwide.
 He Provides a proven history of success and strategic insights as a Harvard Business School graduate and tech marketing guru who lives & breathes strategic marketing. 📈

 ### Advisors

-* [Brunk Škvorc](https://www.linkedin.com/in/swader) is one of the most knowledgeable programmers in the Polkadot/Kusama ecosystem as a former Web3 educator, Polkadot Council member, and the founder of the RMRK standard.
+* [Brunk Škvorc](https://www.linkedin.com/in/swader) is one of the most knowledgeable programmers in the Polkadot/Kusama ecosystem as a former Mintbase educator, Polkadot Council member, and the founder of the RMRK standard.

 * [Sonja Prstec](https://www.linkedin.com/in/sonja-prstec-mag-iur-89a0b324) is one of the most informed legal experts in the blockchain field, having served as a legal advisor for the Mintbase, and as an active advisor for NEAR protocol.